Skip to content

 When launched, the agent:

-1. Analyzes files in the specified directory for secrets (passwords, tokens, access keys, etc.).
+1. Analyzes files in the specified directory or the commit history of the repository for secrets (passwords, tokens, access keys, etc.).

 • excludes files and directories specified in .gitleaksignore;